52 Writing Tasks To Tackle During Mercury Retrograde: 2025 Guide

 • Then, each week, I decide which task will happen for the week on which day.

-Mercury retrograde is also a magical time to become more aware of our inner world.
-You might want to make sure there’s space in your day for journaling, meditating, and walking (without your earbuds).
+Mercury retrograde is also a magical time for us to become more aware of our inner terrain.
+You might want to make sure there’s space in your day for journaling, meditating, and walking (without your earbuds), so block some extra time on your calendar to give yourself some spaciousness.
 You never know what kind of wisdom you’ll tap into.

 Jacqueline Fisch